-&lt;sup>17 Prior to the passage of the FCRA, some credit bureaus in the U.S. were less receptive to the idea of encouraging consumers to investigate their files.
+&lt;sup>18 Prior to the passage of the FCRA, some credit bureaus in the U.S. were less receptive to the idea of encouraging consumers to investigate their files.
 Some bureaus actively discouraged lenders from disclosing to consumers the name of the bureau or even that a credit report had been obtained.

-&lt;sup>18 This problem is aggravated if some consumers use the dispute process strategically, i.e., by disputing accurate derogatory information in the hope it will be erroneously removed.
-In the U.S. this phenomenon has become sufficiently widespread to coin a phrase-the credit repair industry.
+&lt;sup>19 This problem is aggravated if consumers use the dispute process strategically, i.e., by disputing accurate information in the hope it will be erroneously removed.
+A recent estimate is that about a third of disputes received by credit bureaus are generated by credit repair organizations attempting to do just this.
+See the 2003 testimony by Stuart Pratt.